Trump, U.S. Republicans to meet amid furor over immigrant children

 Border crossings briefly dropped after Trump took office in January 2017, but have since risen to levels seen during the administration of his Democratic predecessor, Barack Obama.
 Almost 52,000 people were caught trying to cross the southern border illegally in May, according to government figures.

-Reporting by Amanda Becker, Susan Cornwell, Makini Brice and Lisa Lambert; Writing by Kevin Drawbaugh; Editing by Peter Cooney
+Reporting by Amanda Becker, Susan Cornwell, Makini Brice and Lisa Lambert, and Reade Levinson in New York; Writing by Kevin Drawbaugh; Editing by Peter Cooney